 To shrink a link in the Composer

 - Paste a link into the text field of the Composer.
-Link Settings will appear at the bottom of the Composer.
+A link toolbar will appear below the field.

-- Click Apply.
+- Click Shorten with Ow.ly.
 The shortened link will display in your message preview on the right.
 If the post is being sent to multiple social networks, a unique ow.ly link is generated for each one.